okta/okta-sdk-dotnet/docs/RiskProviderApi.md

 Delete a Risk Provider

-Delete a CAPTCHA instance by `riskProviderId`.
+Deletes a Risk Provider object by its ID

 ### Example
 ```csharp